stricaud/faup/README.md

 -- Could NOT find Lua51 (missing:  LUA_INCLUDE_DIR)
 ```

-If you want to add LUA functionnalities you need to install lua development headers prior to the previous building steps.
+If you want to add LUA functionnality you need to install lua development headers prior to the previous building steps.

 For example, on Redhat systems:
 ```